We embrace learning across the curriculum.

 The middle school years are designed for discovery.

 Grades 6-8 feature rich discovery courses in foundational subjects: math, literature, history, science, programming, and the arts.

 We spiral through them year-by-year, engaging more complex ideas and material, and becoming more confident as we go.
 These grade levels also cycle through additional subjects that are relevant to our school and to our students, with emphases on personal development and multimodal communication.

 During the middle school years, many subjects are combined, giving students a dynamic, interconnected, and multidisciplinary perspective on learning.

 High school courses are geared toward deep exploration.

 Courses across the curriculum begin at the advanced high school and college levels.

 Students take a wide swath of courses with the aim of having our students graduate as informed, global citizens.
 These courses ensure a solid liberal arts education for every student and help students remain open to discovering new interests.
-Over the course of four years, students fulfill the UC a-g subject requirements.

 Our courses balance inspiration with transferable skills.
 Read an index of our courses here.